 I was committed to kicking sugar in all its forms so I could stop the cycle of insulin resistance and build a better life.
 I wanted to have the energy to be able to raise my son.
 And live a long life to see him grow up.

 Needless to say, cutting out sugar has been a lifesaver for me.
-But also needless to say, it can be a bummer to have to pass on your favorite treats.
-I looked into how I could use something herbal and natural to create recipes that I loved that don’t replace sugar, but are even better.
+But also, it can be a bummer to have to pass on your favourite treats.
+I looked into how I could use something herbal and natural to create recipes that I loved that don’t replace sugar but are even better.
 That taste delicious, sweet, and green – just how I want to live my life!

 When I first tasted stevia it was in a powder form from a packet and it tasted quite bitter and very sweet.
 Honestly, I did not like it at all.
-But when I started growing stevia in my garden I experimented a lot to find the ways that it could help me feed my sweet tooth while doing good things for my body.
+But when I started growing the stevia plant in my garden, I experimented a lot to find the ways that it could help me feed my sweet tooth while doing good things for my body.

-The flavor of green Stevia reminds me a bit of green tea mixed with sweetener.
+The flavour of green stevia leaves reminds me of a bit of green tea mixed with sweeteners.
 It is quite sweet, so a little goes a long way.
-Over the past three years that I have been growing and testing out Stevia in various recipes I have learned how to harvest and prepare it so that I don’t miss sugar one bit.
-And, more importantly, Stevia helps me to stay away from sugar so that I don’t fall off the wagon.
+Over the past three years that I have been growing and testing out stevia in various recipes, I have learned how to harvest and prepare it so that I don’t miss sugar one bit.
+And, more importantly, stevia helps me to stay away from sugar so that I don’t fall off the wagon.